Record number of Democrats join failed bid to block weapons sales to Israel

 “Netanyahu has prolonged this war at every turn to stay in power.
 We are witnessing a man-made famine in Gaza – children and families should not be dying from starvation or disease when literal tons of aid and supplies are just sitting across the border.”

-The widening split over support for Israel among Democrats comes amid signs of growing opposition to Israel’s war among the US public.
+The widening split over support for Israel among Democrats comes amid signs of growing opposition to the war in Gaza among the US public.

 In a Gallup poll released on Tuesday, 32 percent of Americans said they approved of Israel’s military action in Gaza, a 10-point drop from September.